 - Inbound Marketing Methodology Stage 4: Delight

 The Inbound Marketing Methodology involves the marketer in every stage of a prospect's journey to finding the perfect product or service by attracting the right visitors to your website, converting them into qualified leads, closing more sales, and delighting your customers.
 The more you put into your inbound marketing strategy and process, the more impactful your results will be.
-Remember that the best inbound marketing results are achieved through digital channels and tactics that allow you to create and deliver specific and rewarding content and marketing for your leads and customers at exactly the right time based on where they are in the buyer's journey.
+Remember that the best inbound marketing results are achieved through digital channels and tactics that allow you to create and deliver specific and rewarding content and marketing for your leads and customers at precisely the right time based on where they are in the buyer's journey.